A firefighter and a police officer were killed at the scene of a crash in Texas - Local News 8

 “The people who put on this badge, the people who put on that badge, they give their life to their communities.
 We are true servants.
 To my family here in Lubbock, my police department and fire department family, hearts go out to them,” Mitchell said.

-Lubbock had one inch of snow that night and the roads were icy Saturday.
+Lubbock had an inch of snow that night and the roads were icy Saturday.

 “When road conditions get this bad, we need to make sure that people understand they need to slow down,” Mitchell said.